esp32-open-mac/foa-example-project/README.md

 makes an HTTP request, and reboots.

 If your AP uses WPA2-Personal, you can specify the password in the `PASSWORD` env var.
-Note, that if it's open the variable must not be defined, as otherwise the code will expect it to be a WPA2 network.
+Note, that if it's an open network the variable must not be defined, as otherwise the code will expect it to be a WPA2 network.
+(This is just because I was to lazy to write something more complex for this example.)